 We launch this site just as our city and country again find the opportunity for an honest reckoning with its past.
 In sharing stories of Bostonians who challenged their oppression and exploitation, we hope to contribute to present conversations.
 As readers will discover, our forebears were hardly silent or passive, instead, they took on the powerful, setting out their grievances and often proposing alternatives.
 As such, their voices must be added to current dialogues and debates.
 More than merely promoting a book, this website will call attention to the struggles and issues raised by it.

 Joseph Nevins was born and raised in Dorchester and is Professor of Geography at Vassar College.
 His books include A Not-So-Distant Horror: Mass Violence in East Timor; Dying to Live: A Story of U.S. Immigration in an Age of Global Apartheid; and Operation Gatekeeper and Beyond: The War on “Illegals” and the Remaking of the US-Mexico Boundary.

 Suren Moodliar lives in Chelsea.
 He is a coordinator of encuentro5, a movement-building space in Boston, and editor of the journal Socialism and Democracy.
 He co-edited Noam Chomsky’s Internationalism or Extinction (2020), Turnout!
-Mobilizing Voters in an Emergency (July 2020) with Matt Nelson and Charlie Derber, and coauthored Chomsky for Activists (forthcoming, 2020) with Paul Shannon and Charlie Derber.
+Mobilizing Voters in an Emergency (July 2020) with Matt Nelson and Charlie Derber, and coauthored Chomsky for Activists (2021) with Paul Shannon and Charlie Derber.

 Eleni Macrakis grew up in Cambridge, Massachusetts, and now works in the field of affordable housing development in the Greater Boston area.
 She holds a Master in Urban Planning from Harvard University.